Chico Escárrega

-Ernesto "Chico" Escárrega (born December 27, 1949) is a Mexican former Major League Baseball pitcher who played for the Chicago White Sox in their 1982 season.
+Ernesto "Chico" Escárrega (born 27 December 1949) is a Mexican former Major League Baseball pitcher who played for the Chicago White Sox in their 1982 season.

 Baseball career

+Escárrega debuted in 1970 in the Mexican League playing for the Diablos Rojos del México and won the Rookie of the Year award that same season, with a 5–1 record.
+In 1973, Escárrega was traded to the Pericos de Puebla, where he played for the next eight seasons.

-Escárrega was signed as an undrafted free agent by the Chicago White Sox.
+Escárrega was signed as an undrafted free agent by the Chicago White Sox after having pitched ten years in the Mexican League.

 Escárrega entered major league baseball in 1982, as a 32-year-old rookie, the year that future Hall-of-Famer Cal Ripken Jr. ended up winning the AL rookie of the year title.
 Pitching primarily in relief, he went 1-3 in 73.2 innings with a 3.67 ERA, 33 strikeouts and a WHIP of 1.21.

-Escárrega retired the year after his rookie season, before the start of the next season in early 1983, at the age of 33, along with four other White Sox teammates, including Sparky Lyle.
+The White Sox sold Escárrega back to the Mexican League's Diablos Rojos del México after the 1982 season.
+He pitched in Mexico in 1983–84 and again in 1988.

+In 2002, Escárrega was elected to the Mexican Professional Baseball Hall of Fame.